 If you’re continuing without visiting that post just know that Cornwall is incredible and you should put it on your bucket list.
 Did that make you want to go watch the video?
 I promise it’s worth it.

 On to London — a city I’ve never been to.
 It was about a 3-hour train ride from Looe, where we ended our Encounter Hiking Tour, to Paddington Station, London’s central hub.
-We booked an awesome Airbnb in Mayfair, on Maddox St., just off of Regent St., one of London’s busiest areas know for its high-end shopping.
+We booked an awesome Airbnb in Mayfair, on Maddox St., just off of Regent St., one of London’s busiest areas know for its high-end shopping, so if you are travelling you might need to take your invoice from your shopping in case of needing the proof of your purchase, and if you have a small business, a free invoice maker will be perfect for you.
 With some proper planning, we pre-booked tickets to the London Eye, more specifically the Champagne Experience, where you get to enjoy a glass of chilled Pommery Brut Royal champagne served by a personal guide, along with fast-track access and a 360-degree mini guide.
 You will also get access to the London Eye 4D Cinema Experience.
 This was a good way to start off the touristing because we got an amazing view of the entire city and it helped me get a lay of the land.

 After the London Eye, it was time to find dinner.
 London is so big and there are endless options, but there are also millions of people so if you don’t have a reservation it’s not going to be as easy as you might think to just walk in and grab a table.
 I don’t recall the exact number of miles, but somewhere between three and four miles were walked while Carey’s dad Chuck (aka The Chuckster), played this incredible game of knowing what he didn’t want, but not what he actually wanted.
 When we would find a place that was available he didn’t want it.
 When we found a place he wanted it was a two-hour wait.
 The search finally ended and I’ve got to say it was well worth the wait.
 Dehesa, a modern Spanish-Italian tapas restaurant in Soho kinda blew our minds with the flavors and creativity.
 We sat on the patio which is on the corner of a busy pedestrian-only hotspot, drank a few bottles of wine, and people watched.
 It was a perfect way to end day one.
 Road trips are one of the best ways to travel a new place